Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

 It is interesting to study an ordinal embedding of the car data set.
-Figure \ref{ord_embedding_cardataset} shows such an embedding into the two-dimensional plane, which we computed with the SOE algorithm based on the statements in \textsc{T{\_}All}.
-We cannot only see a grouping of the cars according to the subclasses (studied in Section \ref{exp_real_clustering}) and the outer positioning of the outliers (studied in Section \ref{exp_real_out}), but also that our medoid estimates are located quite at the center of the corresponding subclasses (with the exception of the subclass of off-road/sport utility vehicles).
+Figure \ref{ord_embedding_cardataset} shows an ordinal embedding in the two-dimensional plane that we computed with the SOE algorithm based on the statements in \textsc{T{\_}All}.
+We cannot only see a grouping of the cars according to the subclasses (compare with Section \ref{exp_real_clustering}) and the outer positioning of the outliers (compare with in Section \ref{exp_real_out}), but also that our medoid estimates are located quite at the center of the corresponding subclasses (with the exception of the subclass of off-road/sport utility vehicles).
 This confirms the plausibility of our estimates.
-Note that we observe slightly different embeddings depending on the random initialization of the SOE algorithm.
-In particular, it is not useful to compare the medoid estimates of Algorithm \ref{medoid_alg} with estimates based on an ordinal embedding since the latter change with every run of the embedding algorithm.
+Note that we observe slightly different embeddings depending on the random initialization in the SOE algorithm.
+Also, it is not useful to compare the medoid estimates of Algorithm \ref{medoid_alg} with estimates based on an ordinal embedding since the latter change with every run of the embedding algorithm.

-\subsubsection{Outlier identification}
+\subsubsection{Outlier Identification}